iliakan/javascript-book/Readme.md

 # Welcome!

-Here you've found the offline-capable, modern and somewhat interactive JavaScript tutorial.
+Here you are.
+The offline-capable, modern and somewhat interactive JavaScript tutorial.
+Open-source all-around.

 The area of coverage starts from core features and may be extended.
 JavaScript is large.
 JavaScript is hot.
 Learn JavaScript.

 You can see the book online at <http://javascript.info> or clone the repo, browse and contribute locally.